catethos/pictogram/README.md

  3. Save as JSON - To save the working environment into a JSON file.
  4. Upload - To upload the previously saved pictogram.

+You need to serve the page with a static page server.
+So if you are in *nix, the simplest way is to use:

+    python -m simpleHTTPServer

  You can start to explore the app in 2 ways:
   1. Click the "Add Diagram" button and click on the new pictogram in the canvas area.
      The editor area will show all the options you can change to the